dbquayle/Test-240717/doc/ARCH.md

 ### Security

-As stateed, the transport for this should be over TLS/SSL.
+As stated, the transport for this should be over TLS/SSL.
 User authentication shuold be done via OAuth.
 If possible if the authentication manager is an external service and can manage access control lists, e.g., for specific users / bank account mappings, this